 UNESCO Welterbe: Bad Kissingen

-Bavaria is home to ten UNESCO World Heritage Sites.
+Bavaria is home to fourteen UNESCO World Heritage Sites.
 Each one different from the next.
 The list includes prehistoric relics and remnants from the Romans as well as medieval towns and Baroque art.
-One of them is even a striking industrial monument.
-Here we introduce you to these ten cultural highlights in Bavaria
+One of them is even a striking industrial monument and since July 2025 even four fairytale castles of King Ludwig II.
+Here we introduce you to these magnificient cultural highlights in Bavaria

 Reading time: 12 minutes